SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 * When **sync mode** is off (immediate), the behavior slightly changes.
 The currently playing sync loop cycle will be included in the grab.
 Because the cycle is not yet finished, the loop will also immediately go into "record" mode to record the remainder, and then automatically go to playback/stop afterward.
 This is useful if you want the playback to start seamlessly - after all, when grabbing in hindsight, you only hear the playback after grabbing.
 * Grabbing works nicely together with **loop targeting**.
 If you have targeted another loop (details below), grab will behave as if that loop was the sync loop.
 In other words: if you target a loop that is playing back, play a second part together with it, and then grab afterward, your recording will line up with the targeted loop.

+Grabbing also works on composite loops, in which case the behavior is slightly different - see below in the composite loop section for details.

 Selecting and Targeting
 ^^^^^^^^^^^^^^^^^^^^^^^^^